fal-works/p5js-templates/docs/advanced-topics.md

 then run it with `npm run dev`.

-- This will watch your source code files and automatically bundle them (i.e. generate a single `*.js` file) each time you save one of them.
+This will watch your source code files and automatically bundle them (i.e. generate a single `*.js` file) each time you save one of them.
-- The `--config` option means that Rollup refers to the `rollup.config.js` file in your sketch folder.

 ### TypeScript & Rollup